Quote of the Week

 Festival leaders from all over the world guide the participants through the Atelier under the coordinator of Hugo De Greef (Former EFA Secretary General, General Manager Bruges European Capital of Culture 2002, Founder and former Director Kaaitheater).
 They are well known for their direction of festivals and artistic programming.
 Many of them have re-defined the concept of an “excellent festival” by developing completely new festivals or by transforming existing ones.
 Their experiences – their successes and failures, artistic principles and co-operation projects – are passed on through the Atelier.
 So far, 40 festival directors from all over the world have taken part in previous Ateliers.

 The Atelier is especially designed for those who are working or have ambitions to become involved in programming or in programming-related departments within a festival.
 The Atelier enlarges young festival managers’ personal horizons and their perspective on festivals and programming practices all over the world.
-It equips them with a new network of international contacts which strengthens the dialogue between these ‘leaders of now and the future’.
-223 young festival managers and 32 mentors and presenters from 56 countries have exchanged views and inspired each other so far.
+Following the Atelier, participants will join The Festival Academy’s Alumni Network, counting today 357 members from 65 countries, who have participated in nine Ateliers for Young Festival Managers and one edition of the Festival Production Management Training.

 The Atelier is about formulating experiences and how to hand over these experiences to a next (new) generation of festival makers, focusing thematically on the very essence of art and festivals: the art and the artist.